hrmeetsingh/hrmeetsingh/README.md

 ### Hey
-These repos are for
+These repos have
-- Things I am curious about and try to learn by doing
+- Tech and projects I am curious about and try to learn by doing
 - Tips and tricks I think I should keep handy for later use
 - Stuff I use for trainings and sessions